Skip to content

 Presentation and settings

-pi-web-agent keeps web tool output compact by default.
+pi-web-agent keeps web research output compact by default.

 That is deliberate.
-Search results, fetches, and research summaries can get noisy fast, especially when the package is doing exactly what you asked and returning a lot of useful detail.
-The goal here is to keep the transcript readable first, while still letting you ask for more when you want it.
+Research output gets noisy fast, especially when a tool is doing multiple search and fetch passes internally.
+The goal is to keep the transcript readable first, while still letting you ask for more detail when you want it.

 Before and after